zeroknowledgediscovery/zedwiki/notes/Statistical Power.md

 + [AUC CI cal]( /uploads/lorraines.pdf)
 + [Modified Wald interval]()
     - The AUC is actually a probability.
 So we propose a modified Wald interval for a single proportion.
++ There are quite a few other methods to estimating the CI interval width
++ Note: computing CI interval width and evaluating if AUC1 > AUC2 is significant are slightluy different questions